How To Use Exit Tickets To Improve Your Teaching: 6 Tips

-Exit tickets are a widely used teaching tool.
-Collecting feedback from students is a powerful way to understand what has stuck, and where they might need further support.
+Exit tickets are a widely used teaching tool used for collecting feedback from students or assess understanding, making them a powerful way to understand what has stuck, and where they might need further support.
 But exit tickets can be used for more than just on-the-fly formative assessment.

-Here we share 6 tips to help you get more from your exit tickets.
+Here we share six tips to help you get more from your exit tickets.

 1. Go beyond class content